gatsbyjs/gatsby/packages/gatsby-source-shopify/README.md

 Note: If you set up your site with the Gatsby Cloud Public App integration, `salesChannel` is set for you.

+Note: If you want to filter products by a Private App instead of Public App or default sales channel, you have to provide App ID instead of sales channel name.

 <div id="images"></div>

 ## Images